MihirT-10/Asthma-FuelType/README.md

 By Mihir Thakar

-The objective of this project is to explore a possible correlation between Vehicle and Health data from 9 counties that make up the Bay Area.
-I obtained an "Asthma Deaths by County" and a "Vehicle Fuel Type by Zip Code" dataset from the CA.gov open data portal.
-The primary task was to clean the zipcoded data into an organized data frame as each county is host to multiple zip codes.
-From there I will be able to connect whether the fuel type (Hybrid, Elec, Gas) has an affect on the number of Asthma deaths and create a visualization based on K-Means Clustering.
+The objective of this project was to explore a possible correlation between Vehicle Fuel Types and Asthma among the 9 counties that make up the Bay Area.
+The data sources included an "Asthma Deaths by County" and a "Vehicle Fuel Type by Zip Code" csv files from the CA.gov open data portal.
+For the first step to clean the zipcoded data I had to create an organized data frame as each county is host to multiple zip codes.
+Once created I had to distinguish whether the fuel type (Hybrid, Elec, Gas) had an affect on the number of Asthma deaths and create a visualization based on K-Means Clustering.
 The final results were then geocoded into chloropleth maps.
 You can follow my work pipeline below.

 ## Cleansed Data